UCATLAS/meta-l1calo/docs/2-Compiling-and-Building-Steps.md

 ## Host Operating System

-Right now, the build process only has been tested for Ubuntu Linux computers (The only Linux distros Vitis supports are Ubuntu and Redhat).
+Right now, the build process only has been tested for Ubuntu Linux computers (The only Linux distros Vitis supports are Ubuntu, Red Hat, AlmaLinux, Rocky Linux).
 These versions have been tested:

 | Host Operating System | Version | Works? | Notes |
 | :--- | :-- | :-- | :--